Holiday Easter

 Easter Foods

-In Eastern Europe, a traditional Easter meal might include dishes such as “Paska,” a rich, sweet bread decorated with religious symbols, or “Babka,” a tall, cylindrical cake.
-In Greece, “Magiritsa,” a soup made from lamb offal, is served after the midnight service to break the Lenten fast.
+In Eastern Europe, Easter meals often include rich breads such as Paska or Babka.
+In Greece, Magiritsa soup is traditionally served after the midnight service to mark the end of the Lenten fast.

 Easter is observed on the first Sunday after the first full moon following the March equinox.